-Note that for an $r$-graph $G$, the quantity $\lambda^{(r)}(G)/(r-1)!$ is exactly its spectral radius, that is, the maximum modulus of all eigenvalues of the adjacency tensor of $G$.
-Due to the development of the spectral theory of nonnegative tensors, the spectral radius of hypergraphs can be understood relatively well, and much research has been conducted on extremal problems for the spectral radius of hypergraphs.
-Gao, Chang and Hou\cite{GCH2022} studied the spectral extremal problem for $K_{r+1}^{(r)}$-free $r$-graphs among linear hypergraphs and showed that the spectral radius of an $n$-vertex $K_{r+1}^{(r)}$-free linear $r$-graph is no more than $n/r$ when $n$ is sufficiently large.
-She, Fan, Kang and Hou\cite{SFKH2023} generalized this result by establishing a sharp upper bound on the spectral radius of $F^{(r)}$-free linear $r$-graphs, where $F$ is a color critical graph with chromatic number $k\geq r+1$.
-Ellingham, Lu and Wang \cite{ELW2022} characterized the extremal hypergraph attaining maximum spectral radius among all outerplanar $3$-graphs on $n$ vertices by its $2$-shadow graph.
-There exist numerous results on extremal characterizations of the spectral radius of hypergraphs; for more details, we refer readers to \cite{BIJ2017,CDS2024,FHY2023,KZS2021, KLLW2021, LZ2017,OQY2017, SL2024, WY2024, XHW2023, YYSWZ2021, ZLG2020,ZZ2025}.
+Note that for an $r$-graph $G$, the quantity $\lambda^{(r)}(G)/(r-1)!$ is exactly its spectral radius, i.e., the maximum modulus of all eigenvalues of the adjacency tensor of $G$.
+Thanks to the development of the spectral theory of nonnegative tensors, the spectral radius of hypergraphs is now relatively well understood, and a large body of research has been devoted to extremal problems for the spectral radius of hypergraphs.
+Gao, Chang, and Hou~\cite{GCH2022} studied the spectral extremal problem for linear $K_{r+1}^{(r)}$-free $r$-graphs.
+They proved that for sufficiently large $n$, the spectral radius of an $n$-vertex $K_{r+1}^{(r)}$-free linear $r$-graph is at most $n/r$.
+She, Fan, Kang and Hou\cite{SFKH2023} generalized this result by establishing a sharp upper bound on the spectral radius of $F^{(r)}$-free linear $r$-graphs, where $F$ is a color-critical graph with chromatic number $k\geq r+1$.
+Ellingham, Lu and Wang \cite{ELW2022} characterized the extremal hypergraph attaining maximum spectral radius among all outerplanar $3$-graphs on $n$ vertices via its $2$-shadow graph.
+There exist numerous results on extremal characterizations of the spectral radius of hypergraphs; for more details, we refer the reader to \cite{BIJ2017,CDS2024,FHY2023,KZS2021, KLLW2021, LZ2017,OQY2017, SL2024, WY2024, XHW2023, YYSWZ2021, ZLG2020,ZZ2025}.

 Recently, Zheng, Li and Fan~\cite{ZLF2024} established a spectral stability result for nondegenerate hypergraphs, generalizing the Keevash--Lenz--Mubayi criterion \cite[Theorem $1.4$]{KLM2014}.
 Their main result can be stated as follows: